The most direct cause of customer loyalty

 Whether it’s points, discounts, or exclusive rewards, loyalty programs provide a way for businesses to encourage repeat purchases and show customers that their loyalty matters.
 This can also help foster long-term relationships.

-As already mentioned, lifecycle and retention marketing directly impact customer retention and eventually loyalty.
+As already mentioned, lifecycle and retention marketing directly impact customer retention and loyalty.
 Providing an excellent customer experience and messaging is far more cost-effective than acquiring new customers.

-Retention marketing directly influences customer loyalty by emphasizing customer satisfaction and repeat purchases.
+The recent customer retention stats and reports say, retention marketing directly influences customer loyalty by emphasizing customer satisfaction and repeat purchases.

 For example, Starbucks' loyalty program is a textbook case of prioritizing customer experience to foster customer loyalty.